 Attracting, managing, and retaining the best talent in high tech is hard.
 Competition is fierce, and it seems like everybody young and talented wants to work at the next unicorn startup.
 The People Deal is one of the key ways Cisco is innovating here.
 With its intentional culture of connection, innovation, and positive impact, I believe Cisco stands out from the crowd.
 I give EVP and Chief People Officer Francine Katsoudas a lot of credit here for their innovation.

 The People Deal reflects what CEO and Chairman Chuck Robbins said about culture: “Our future as a company is going to be defined by how we drive our culture.”
 This is not some feel-good statement.
-In Cisco’s case, I believe it will make the difference.
+In Cisco’s case, I believe it will

 Next, I will be taking a look at some of the technology tools used to make the People Deal a reality—stay tuned.